Homophobia is when:

 If you have to have this person in your life, it could be worth trying to have an open and honest conversation about their homophobia if you feel like they are the sort of person who is open enough to have that discussion.

 It’s important to remember that there’s loads of help if you’re experiencing homophobia.
 Take a look at the links below for details of who you can contact for more support and information.
 If things get so tough that you’re thinking about running away, call Runaway Helpline on 116 000.
-We’re here 24/7 and it’s free to call and text us.
+It’s free to call and text us and completely confidential.